Create Your Ebook Online in 2025: How to Design, Make & Sell Professional Ebooks with Canva

 2. Writing and Editing

-- Set a consistent writing schedule (e.g., 500 words daily)
+- Set a consistent writing schedule (e.g., 500 words daily), and consider drafting directly in Google Docs for easy access, collaboration, and free cloud storage

 - Hire professional editing help for polishing (platforms like Reedsy connect you with experienced editors)